SODCO

 • assemble all laboratory requirements and supplies for offshore and onshore data measurements;

-• coordinate the post-cruise shorebased measurement phase at the Gulf Coast Repository at Texas A&M University;
+• coordinate the post-cruise shorebased measurement phase at the NSF Gulf Coast Repository at Texas A&M University;

 • assist in the coordination of post-cruise research;